windbench/WEMEP/windconditions/windconditions.rst

+.. _Wind Conditions:

 Wind Conditions
 ===============

-Wind conditions is a generic term to refer to atmospheric flow quantities that affect wind turbine and wind farm performance in terms of energy production and structural integrity.
+*Wind conditions* is a generic term to refer to atmospheric flow quantities that affect wind turbine and wind farm performance in terms of energy production and structural integrity.
 This is the context for the application of atmospheric flow models in activities such as wind resource and energy yield assessment, wind turbine site suitability and wind farm design, during the planning phase, and weather and wind power forecasting during the operational phase of the wind farm.
 The IEA-Wind TCP Task 31 `Wakebench <https://community.ieawind.org/task31/home>`_ is focused on the planning phase while `Task 36 <https://www.ieawindforecasting.dk/>`_ is dealing with wind power forecasting.
 The model evaluation framework shall focus on the wind farm system, considering all the mesoscale-to-microscale weather and turbulence processes, which are relevant for inflow and wind farm wake propagation and interaction.

 .. _intended-use: